-Summit Road (Open year-round)
+Summit Road (Open year-round, weather permitting)

-Vehicle height and length restrictions are in effect for the Summit Road.
 Vehicles longer than 25 feet and/or higher than 11 feet 7 inches are prohibited.
 All trailers are prohibited.

+The Oregon Trail, Prairie View Trail and Saddle Rock Trail are open from sunrise to sunset.
 If you are planning to hike, be sure to bring plenty of water and appropriate clothing for the time of year.

 In addition, climbing on rock faces is prohibited.